Genez-io/react-admin-genezio/README.md

 1. Create a Genezio project (FullStack, using React / TypeScrypt)
 2. Create a react-admin project in the client folder
-3. Copy the [react-admin-genezio.ts](https://github.com/bogdanripa/react-admin-genezio/blob/main/client/src/react-admin-genezio.ts) file from this repo to your client/src/ folder
+3. run `npm install ra-data-genezio` in the client folder
 4. Update the App.tsx file:
 ```
 ...
-import dataProvider from "./react-admin-genezio";
+import dataProvider from "ra-data-genezio";
 import * as gsdk from "@genezio-sdk/YOUR_PROJECT_NAME";...
 <Admin dataProvider={dataProvider(gsdk)}...>
 ...
 ```
-5. Run `npm i @genezio/auth` in your client folder
 6. Run `genezio local` in your project folder

 If your app uses authentication:

+1. Run `npm i @genezio/auth` in your client folder
-1. Copy the client/src/auth/ contents to your project and add the auth routes as exemplified in the App.tsx file in this repo
+2. Copy the client/src/auth/ contents to your project and add the auth routes as exemplified in the App.tsx file in this repo
-2. copy the [authProvider.ts](https://github.com/bogdanripa/react-admin-genezio/blob/main/client/src/authProvider.ts) file to your React Admin project
+3. copy the [authProvider.ts](https://github.com/bogdanripa/react-admin-genezio/blob/main/client/src/authProvider.ts) file to your React Admin project
-3. Update the token / region in the above file with the ones provided by Genezio
+4. Update the token / region in the above file with the ones provided by Genezio
-4. Make sure you update the reset password URL (in the Genezio Project Admin UI) to https://YOUR-DOMAIN/reset-password
+5. Make sure you update the reset password URL (in the Genezio Project Admin UI) to https://YOUR-DOMAIN/reset-password